jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-http-session.md

 Of course, the ability to scale-out and optimize the data management policies for HTTP Session management is very provider-specific (e.g.
-VMware GemFire) and highly dependent on the use case as well a application requirements, therefore is beyond the scope of this guide.
+[vmware-gemfire-name]) and highly dependent on the use case as well a application requirements, therefore is beyond the scope of this guide.

 ## Summary